liuql2019/VFM/README.md

 python3 train_unbin-VFM.py -vir VIR_FILE -bac BAC_FILE [-cpus THREADS] -model MODEL_NAME
 ```
 where the parameters -vir and -bac are fasta files of phage and bacterium contigs for training.The other parameters are the same as above.
-The training sets and test sets used by VFM can be downloaded from https://pan.baidu.com/s/1847ZSQ9S2j6wYLQmwWI8Pg.
+The training sets and test sets used by VFM can be downloaded from https://www.jianguoyun.com/p/DYIe6QgQ7I_kBxihkPUB.
-Press the button "下载"("download" in chinese) to download the file.
-Then unzip it by
+Unzip the package by
 ```
 unzip train_test_data.zip
 ```